kiliantscherny/spildspotter/evidence-app/pages/index.md

 ## Category Flow

-This diagram shows how clearance items flow through the category hierarchy.
+This Sankey diagram visualizes how clearance items are distributed across product categories and subcategories.
+The width of each flow represents the number of items in that category.
+This helps identify which types of products are most commonly discounted, revealing patterns in what approaches expiration dates across different store categories.

 ```sql category_flow
 WITH parsed_categories AS (